What? OK, well not exactly.

 Following on from the daydreaming, leaders of innovative companies know that beyond just giving your employees time to experiment, you should also reward creative habits.
 Nothing squashes creativity faster than the fear of failure, so as much as you should celebrate the successes of any and all experimentation, you should also celebrate the failures.

 Encourage the a, b, c

 Along with encouraging your team to let their brain unwind, help them to do their own research as well.
-Let your employees’ personal interests and passions do the leading as they look into new technologies, reading articles and writing reports for your business.
+Let your employees’ personal interests and passions do the leading as they look into new technologies, read articles and write reports for your business.